 The Smurfit-Stone Mill was a large integrated pulp and paper mill that operated from late 1957 through early 2010.
 The former mill is located on the eastern bank of the Clark Fork River 11 miles northwest of the city of Missoula, in Missoula County, Montana, and covers approximately 3,200 acres.
 The mill is located approximately three miles south of the town of Frenchtown and, therefore, has often been referred to as the Frenchtown Mill.

 The core industrial footprint of the mill site covers approximately 100 acres.
-Over 900 acres of the site consist of a series of unlined ponds used to store both treated and untreated wastewater effluent from the mill, as well as primary sludge recovered from untreated wastewater.
+Over 900 acres of the site consist of a series of unlined ponds used to store both treated and untreated wastewater effluent from the mill, as well as primary sludge recovered from treated wastewater.
 Some ponds initially used to store wastewater were subsequently drained and used for the land-filling of various solid wastes produced at the mill.
 The site includes landfills used to dispose of solid wastes including general mill refuse, boiler fly ash, lime kiln grits, ragger wire and asbestos.

 The site began operation as a pulp mill in the fall of 1957.
 Later expansions and improvements allowed the facility to produce paper, primarily rolls of kraft linerboard that is used in the production of corrugated containers (i.e., the outside layers of cardboard boxes).
 Linerboard produced at the mill was shipped to box plants, where it was used to make a variety of corrugated containers.
 The mill ceased operations in January 2010.